BLaZeKiLL/cortex-engine/README.md

 # Cortex Engine

-Just a glorified game loop
+Simple game loop with resource loading and engine abstractions. provides a starting point for OpenGL applications powered by LWJGL.